yiranwww/GP-classification-for-maneuver-detect/README.md

 *Test-3* is from the unknown maneuver database.

 In the example code, we define the training code is from orbit 1 to orbit 5 with maneuver magnitudes as 3/5/10 m/s.
+The users can define different maneuver magnitudes for training, but note that the maneuver magnitude in the provided database is only from 1 m/s to 10 m/s.

 ### 2. Build the GP model
 After pre-processing the data, run "BuildGP.m" to train the model.
 The trained model and other information are saved at "GP_model.mat".